xoolive/traffic/docs/troubleshooting/data_access.rst

 - **I want to know more about Eurocontrol AIXM files**

-  When you import ``aixm_airspaces`` from ``traffic.data``, you need to set a path to a directory containing AIRAC files.
   These are XML files following the `AIXM <http://aixm.aero/>`_ standard and produced by Eurocontrol.
 We download these files from Eurocontrol `Network Manager B2B web services
   <https://eurocontrol.int/service/network-manager-business-business-b2b-web-services>`_.

   You have to own a B2B certificate granted by EUROCONTROL to get access to this